Get creative with this easy butterfly painting tutorial.

 Draw the veins on the fore-wings.

-Monarch-drawing-5Put the veins on the back wings.
+Draw veins and trim on back wings.

-Going over the lines with black ink, is what makes this an easy butterfly painting.
+Doing the lines with black ink, is what makes this an easy butterfly painting.

 Five easy steps make this an easy butterfly painting.

-We will start painting the fore-wings.
-They are a redder orange than the hind-wings.
+The fore-wings are a redder orange than the hind-wings.

 Cadmium Orange is a yellowish orange.
 We want a reddish orange.